-The operation of the 100BASE-TX physical medium dependent (PMD) sublayer is defined in clause 25 of IEEE Std 802.3u-1995.
+Reference [1] describes the operation of the physical medium dependent (PMD) sublayer for 100Base-Tx devices.
 This clause incorporates ANSI X3.263-1995, by reference, with the exceptions listed in 25.4.
-Section 9.1.7 of the ANSI standard defines the open circuit inductance (OCL) at the Active Output Interface (AOI).
+Reference [2] defines the open circuit inductance (OCL) at the Active Output Interface (AOI).

-The ability of the 100BASE-TX receiver to track baseline wander is dependent on the worst-case droop of the transmitter.
-The droop is dependent on the OCL of the transmitter which is a function of DC bias current, temperature, and manufacturing tolerance.
-The DC bias current varies as a function of the data pattern and the transmitter magnetics must maintain a minimum OCL in order to limit the change in the droop.
-The OCL is specified to be at least 350μH for any DC bias current between 0 and 8mA.
+The ability of a 100BASE-TX receiver to track baseline wander is dependent on the worst case droop allowed by the transmitter sending the stream.
+This droop is a function of the OCL of the transmitter.
+The value of the OCL varies with bias current, temperature, and manufacturing distributions.
+A worst case baseline wander frame creates a DC bias in the transformer of the AOI.
+A minimum OCL must be maintained in the presence of this bias current, so that the change in the droop of the data frames is minimized.
+The standard specifies that the OCL must be at least 350 μ H for any DC bias current between 0 and 8 mA.